aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/xamlflowsaveoptions/imagesfolderalias/_index.md

 title: XamlFlowSaveOptions.ImagesFolderAlias
 linktitle: ImagesFolderAlias
 second_title: Aspose.Words for .NET API Reference
-description: XamlFlowSaveOptions property.
+description: XamlFlowSaveOptions ImagesFolderAlias property.
 Specifies the name of the folder used to construct image URIs written into an XAML document.
 Default is an empty string in C#.
 type: docs
 weight: 40
 url: /net/aspose.words.saving/xamlflowsaveoptions/imagesfolderalias/